 Danelle Sherrod Geller - Co-Founder

 After working as a production coordinator for film and television, Danelle Sherrod Geller began her career in the nonprofit sector as Director of Creative Development for Steven Spielberg's Starbright Foundation, dedicated to the development of projects that empower seriously ill children to combat the medical and emotional challenges they face on a daily basis.
 She ran focus groups with children across the nation and synthesized information from needs assessments into campaign and product development.
-She has extensive experience in obtaining and working with corporate sponsors.
 She has a B.A. in psychology from Chico State University.

 Rebecca George - Co-Founder

 Rebecca George began her career in education through Teach for America (TFA), the national corps of recent college graduates who commit at least two years to teach in urban and rural public schools and to become leaders in the effort to expand educational opportunity.
 She taught elementary school in South Los Angeles for three years as a member of TFA.
 She is one of the Founders of City Charter Schools.
 In 2006, she founded her executive recruiting firm, The Firm for Good, and specializes in recruiting for non-profits and schools.
-As a consultant, she has successfully recruited and staffed senior leadership positions for non-profits as well as administrative staff and teachers for charter schools, independent schools and the Los Angeles Unified School District.
 She earned her B.A. in Sociology from Oberlin College and her teaching credentials from UCLA's Graduate School of Education and Information Studies.